wamp-proto/wamp-proto/spec/basic.md

 A *Router* MUST support at least one role, and MAY support both roles.

 The `<role>|dict` is a dictionary describing features supported by the peer for that role.
+In basic implementations, this is empty.

-*Example: A *Router* implementing the role of Broker and supporting all advanced features.*
+*Example: A Router implementing the role of Broker and supporting only basic features.*

    [1, 9129137332, {
       "roles": {
-         "broker": {
+         "broker": {}
-            "features": {
-               "subscriber_blackwhite_listing": true,
-               "publisher_exclusion":           true,
-               "publisher_identification":      true,
-               "publication_trustlevels":       true,
-               "pattern_based_subscription":    true,
-               "partitioned_pubsub":            true,
-               "subscriber_metaevents":         true,
-               "subscriber_list":               true,
-               "event_history":                 true
       }
-         }
    }]

-*Feature Announcemenet and Advanced Features*
+*Feature Announcemenet*

 The use of *feature announcement* in WAMP allows for